eevee's puzzles

 The given 1 in the bottom row used to be one cell over, in place of the 4 that's there now.
 That made it impossible to fill the grid with any valid yin-yang coloring.

 The reason is, as I suspected and perhaps you do too, parity.
-A full explanation of the principle is on the Puzzling Stack Exchange — a sudoku grid is 9×9, so it has an 8×8 grid of inner vertices, so it has equal numbers of black and white vertices, so the boundary must enter and exist on different colors.
+A full explanation of the principle is on the Puzzling Stack Exchange, but in brief: the boundary between the colors of a valid yin-yang is a path that visits every vertex once (assuming both colors touch the border).
+A sudoku grid is 9×9, so it has an 8×8 grid of inner vertices.
+If you checkerboard those vertices, there will equal numbers of black and white, so the boundary must enter and exist the interior on different colors, meaning the two color changes are an odd distance apart along the grid's edge.

 1